your-diary/ydl/README.md

 - Do I have to prepare *N* files if I'd like to track *N* channels?

 No. It is possible to associate multiple usernames, channel ids or playlist ids with a single list.
-Just execute `video_id_list` multiple times with different `<playlist spec>` but with the same `<output file name>`.
+Just execute `video_id_list` multiple times with different `<playlist spec>`s but with the same `<output file name>`.

 - I'd like to execute ydl on a server.
+What is a good way?

 Say you have a computer and a headless server which can be accessed by the computer via SSH.
 When a download operation takes more than a day (yes, it often does), you may want to leave it to the server, shutdown the computer and lay down on a bed.
 This is a usual way:
 ```bash